Kolaru/GoodStartAtPythonForScientists/structure.md

-# A Good Start at Python for Scientists
+python# A Good Start at Python for Scientists

 ## Not drowning in the ocean of Python ressources - Presentation

+## Installation

+1. Make sure everything works for everyone.
+2. The dreaded `PATH`.

 ## The many ways of running Python code

-Make sure everything work for everyone

 1. Interactive - Demo
    - REPL (Read–eval–print loop) aka Python shell
       - Easiest way to test an installation
       - Gives info about version
    - Ipython terminal
-   - VSCode interactive windows
-     - ctrl + maj + P for list of command in VSCode
 2. Run scripts - Demo
    - Terminal
    - VSCode